yashpatel5400/avocet/examples/README.md

 with the same constraints, where $ c $ is the predicted center and $ r $ the conformal radius.

 The script also plots empirical calibration curves on held-out test data.

+## `robust_shortest_path.py`
+Synthetic predict-then-optimize example for robust shortest path:
+1. Train a generative predictor (Gaussian) for edge costs given features.
+2. Calibrate with a GPCP score using K samples per point; region is a union of L2 balls.
+3. Robust shortest path: minimize worst-case cost across sampled centers with an L2 buffer.
+4. Compare robust vs nominal cost on a held-out true cost vector.